|Commander Michael Cirivello

 The pod system is a standard and up-to-date system favored throughout the West Coast.
 It is popular because it is more easily monitored.
 Video monitoring devices are used only in the booking area.
 Control for all other areas is by natural sight lines alone.

 Inmates are provided with phones in each housing unit.
 These phones are for collect calls, as well as phone cards.
 Inmates are provided with commissary, contracted through an outside company.
-Profits received from the phones and commissary sales are deposited into a Jail Services Fund, which is in turn used for the benefit and welfare of the inmates.
+Any profits received from the phones and commissary sales are deposited into a Jail Services Fund, which is in turn used for the benefit and welfare of the inmates.